 Many of today's students dream of landing a job in Silicon Valley.

 And it's no surprise.
 Tech jobs consistently receive high ratings for salary, worker satisfaction, and work-life balance.
-In fact, on a recent U.S. News & World Report ranking of the best jobs for millennials, three out of the top five jobs were based in computer science.
+In fact, on a 2017 U.S. News & World Report ranking of the best jobs for millennials, three out of the top five jobs were based in computer science.

-But few students are prepared to wrestle with the ethical dilemmas that arise in technology, Natasha Singer reports for the New York Times.
+But few students are prepared to wrestle with the ethical dilemmas that arise in technology, reports Natasha Singer for the New York Times.

 At Stanford University, three professors and a research fellow are designing a computer science ethics course.
 The course is focused on the moral issues that future graduates will have to address in the coming years, says Mehran Sahami, a computer science professor and co-developer of the course.

 The ethics that underlie computer science aren't as pronounced as the morality in medicine, says Joi Ito, the director of the MIT Media Lab who is co-teaching the Harvard-MIT course.
-But as tools like machine learning become more popular and powerful, educators are rushing to help students think through the potential consequences, Ito adds.
+But as tools like machine learning become more popular and powerful, educators are rushing to help students think through the potential consequences, he adds.

-At the very least, colleges need to teach students that there is an ethical "dark side" to the tech industry's build-first-ask-later mentality, says Laura Norén, a postdoctoral fellow at the Center for Data Science at New York University.
-And the institutions that are cultivating the next generation of tech leaders have a responsibility to teach their students ethics, says Jeremy Weinstein, a political science professor at Stanford (Singer, New York Times, 2/20).
+At the very least, colleges need to teach students that there is an ethical "dark side" to the tech industry's build-first-ask-later mentality, says Laura Norén, a postdoctoral associate at the Center for Data Science at New York University.
+And the institutions that are cultivating the next generation of tech leaders have a responsibility to teach their students ethics, says Jeremy Weinstein, a political science professor at Stanford (Singer, New York Times, 2/20/18).

 Next in Today's Briefing